 AB, Biological Anthropology, Harvard College; MPH, Harvard University School of Public Health; JD, Columbia University School of Law; PhD, Psychology, Boston University

 Robert I. Field, JD, MPH, PhD is a nationally known expert in health care regulation and its role in implementing public policy.
-He holds a joint appointment as professor of law at the School of Law and professor of health management and policy at the School of Public Health at Drexel University.
-He is also a lecturer in health care management at the Wharton School of the University of Pennsylvania and a senior fellow of Penn’s Leonard Davis Institute of Health Economics.
+He holds a joint appointment as professor of law at the Kline School of Law and professor of health management and policy at the Dornsife School of Public Health at Drexel University.
+He is also a Provost Solutions Fellow at Drexel, a lecturer in health care management at the Wharton School of the University of Pennsylvania, and a senior fellow of Penn’s Leonard Davis Institute of Health Economics.

 Professor Field is the author of Mother of Invention: How the Government Created Free-Market Health Care, just released by Oxford University Press.
 It presents an historical overview of four key health care sectors to demonstrate the underlying importance of government programs in creating and maintaining the health care system and to place health reform in the context of an ongoing evolutionary process.
 He is also the author of Health Care Regulation in America: Complexity, Confrontation and Compromise, a comprehensive overview of health care regulation, also published by Oxford University Press.